Are you wondering "why is my PowerPoint file so large?"

 Many of the amazing PowerPoint (PPT) themes on GraphicRiver, for example, come in ultra high resolution versions.
 These files look great on modern, high resolution laptops and tablets.

-However, most of my presentations are given on projectors or online where these high resolutions are overkill.
-It's much better to save a lower PPI version to discard that unneeded resolution in the interest of compressing my PowerPoint presentation down to a smaller file.
+But most of my presentations are given on projectors or online where these high resolutions are overkill.
+It's much better to save a lower PPI version to discard that unneeded resolution in the interest of compressing my PowerPoint presentation down to a smaller file.o do just that, choose File > Save as when you're ready to complete the presentation.
+On the save options, click the dropdown arrow on the Tools button, and choose Save Options.

 On the Advanced tab, check the Discard editing data option, which will remove the edit history for your file and reduce the size of the file.
 Also, reduce the default resolution to a smaller size (like 96 ppi) to really reduce the final file.